ismail2ov/mutation-testing-with-maven/README.md

 ⭐ **If this project helped you understand mutation testing better, please give it a star!**

-> "Code coverage tells you what code your tests execute.
-Mutation testing tells you if your tests actually validate anything meaningful." - The Art of Testing
+> Code coverage tells you what code your tests execute.
+Mutation testing tells you if your tests actually validate anything meaningful.